-There is a requirement to preserve surf breaks, as they form part of the natural character of the coastal environment.
-This involves ensuring that the outstanding qualities of a variety of surf breaks are recognised and provided for in the next RPS.
+There is a requirement to protect the nationally significant surf breaks at Ahipara and also to preserve other surf breaks in the region, as they form part of the natural character of the coastal environment.
+This involves ensuring that the outstanding qualities of a variety of surf breaks are recognised and provided for when drafting the new RPS.
 This will ensure that the NZCPS is effectively given effect to, and that the purposes of the RMA are achieved.

-We reiterate that the opportunity to consult with you further on these matters would be highly advantageous and greatly appreciated.
-This would be a chance to share information and provide more detailed feedback into the policy and identification of surf breaks.
-We consider this would enable SPS and CRC to achieve the best outcome for surf breaks in the Canterbury region.
+We would invite the opportunity to consult with you further on these matters.
+And further we ask that SPS be involved with any development of policy and identification of surf breaks for the purposes of the new RPS.
+We consider this would enable SPS and NRC to achieve the best outcome for surf breaks in the Northland region.